What is Grey Market in IPO? Meaning, GMP, Trading & Risks

 Trading IPO Shares: This trading method involves buying or selling allotted IPO shares before they are officially listed on the stock exchange.
 To capture early demand and potential listing gains, investors trade these shares informally.

 Trading IPO Applications: In the trading of IPO applications, investors buy or sell entire IPO applications at a fixed premium or discount.
-The rate of these IPOs depends on the expected demand, allotment chances, and overall IPO sentiment.
+The rate of these IPOs depends on the expected demand, allotment of chances, and overall IPO sentiment.

 How are IPO Shares Traded in the Grey Market?